pthu/sahd/docs/words/to_save,_help.md

 retention of the <i>yodh</i> in the Qal imperfect and the Arab. cognate
  <i>yabisa</i>) forms its Hiphil as if it were a <i>pe-waw</i> verb (the Niphal does
 not occur) and the same could be true for יָשַׁע.
 Modern grammars deal differently with this anomaly.
-GK places most such ‘hybrids’ under its heading ‘Verbs originally Pe Waw’ (§69d-f) and only יבשׁ, which is treated very briefly, in the section for ‘Verbs properly Pe Yodh’ (§70, cf. paras. a,c).
+GK places most such ‘hybrids’ under its heading ‘Verbs originally <i>pe–waw</i>’ (§69d-f) and only יבשׁ, which is treated very briefly, in the section for ‘Verbs properly <i>pe-yodh</i>’ (§70, cf. paras. a,c).
 However, BL treats them as <i>pe-yodh</i> with deviant forms in the Hiphil and Niphal (377i, k) and Bergsträsser, who makes the form of the imperfect Qal his primary criterion for distinguishing the two main classes of <i>pe-yodh</i> verbs (weak and strong) apparently agrees (2,